 I recommend using sprue cutters or sharp hobby knife here to have as clean a cut as possible.
 If you want to, you can remove all of the covers from the sprues here.
 I just went in smaller batches so I would not lose any of them:

 From the back side of Deck Panel B (marked ‘U3-09’), fit these Escape Pod Covers into the matching openings, as shown.

-These Escape Pod Covers are somewhat trapezoidal, so they should be only be inserted the correct way with the wider ends towards the window openings.
+These Escape Pod Covers are trapezoidal, so they should only be inserted the correct way with the wider ends towards the window openings.
 Also, these covers have small ‘nubs’ around the edges of them so they can be pressed firmly into place and they kind of hold themselves there:

 If you want to, you can remove all of the windows from the sprues here.
 I just went in smaller batches so I would not lose any of them.

 It is also worth mentioning here that I sanded all of these windows down already.
 See The Windows page for more details:

 Insert the fifteen (15) Dark Windows into these slots from the back of Deck Panel B. Eaglemoss chose this pattern based on the TV show.

 Using tweezers is especially helpful here.
 Also, you do not have to follow their pattern of unlit and lit windows.
 Extra pieces of each window (black and clear) are provided so you can add these windows in any pattern you choose.
 I went with the pattern in the instructions:

 Finally, insert the fifteen (15) Windows into the remaining slots of Deck Panel B: